Size-varying reversible causal graph dynamics: Formalism

 \subsection{Operations over pointed Graphs modulo}

 {\em Sub-disks}.
-For a pointed graph $(G,p)$ non-modulo: \begin{itemize} \item[$\bullet$] the neighbours of radius $r$ are just those vertices which can be reached in $r$ steps starting from the pointer $p$; \item[$\bullet$] the disk of radius $r$, written $G^r_p$, is the subgraph induced by the neighbours of radius $r+1$, with labellings restricted to the neighbours of radius $r$ and the edges between them, and pointed at $p$. \end{itemize} For a graph modulo, on the other hand, the analogous operation is: \begin{definition}[Disk] Let $X\in {\cal X}_{\Sigma,\Delta,\pi}$ be a pointed graph modulo and $G$ its associated graph.
+For a pointed graph $(G,p)$ non-modulo: \begin{itemize} \item[$\bullet$] the neighbours of radius $r$ are just those vertices which can be reached in $r$ steps starting from the pointer $p$; \item[$\bullet$] the disk of radius $r$, written $G^r_p$, is the subgraph induced by the neighbours of radius $r+1$, with labellings restricted to the neighbours of radius $r$, and pointed at $p$. \item[$\bullet$] this is readily extended to a set $V\subseteq V(G)$ with $p\in V$, i.e. $G_V^r$ is the subgraph induced by the neighbours of radius $r+1$ of the vertices in $V$, with labellings restricted to the neighbours of radius $r$, and pointed at $p$. \end{itemize} For a graph modulo, on the other hand, the analogous operation is: \begin{definition}[Disk] Let $X\in {\cal X}_{\Sigma,\pi}$ be a pointed graph modulo and $G$ its associated graph.
 Let $X^r$ be $X(G^r_\varepsilon)$.
 The graph modulo $X^r\in {\cal X}_{\Sigma,\pi}$ is referred to as the {\em disk of radius $r$} of $X$.
-The {\em set of disks of radius $r$} with states $\Sigma,\Delta$ and ports $\pi$ is written ${\cal X}^r_{\Sigma,\Delta,\pi}$. \end{definition}
+The {\em set of disks of radius $r$} with states $\Sigma$ and ports $\pi$ is denoted by ${\cal X}^r_{\Sigma,\pi}$. \end{definition}

-\begin{definition}[Size] Let $X\in {\cal X}_{\Sigma,\Delta,\pi}$ be a pointed graph modulo.
-We say that a vertex $u\in X$ has size less or equal to $r+1$, and write $|u|\leq r+1$, if and only if $u\in X^r$. \end{definition}
+\begin{definition}[Size] Let $X\in {\cal X}_{\Sigma,\pi}$ be a pointed graph modulo.
+We say that a vertex $u\in V(X)$ has size less or equal to $r+1$, and write $|u|\leq r+1$, if and only if $u\in V(X^r)$. \end{definition}

-{\em Shifts} just move the pointer vertex: \begin{definition}[Shift] Let $X\in {\cal X}_{\Sigma,\Delta,\pi}$ be a pointed graph modulo and $G$ its associated graph.
-Consider $u\in X$ or $X^r$ for some $r$, and consider the pointed graph $(G,u)$, which is the same as $(G,\varepsilon)$ but with a different pointer.
+{\em Shifts} just move the pointer vertex: \begin{definition}[Shift] Let $X\in {\cal X}_{\Sigma,\pi}$ be a pointed graph modulo and $G$ its associated graph.
+Consider $u\in V(X)$ or $X^r$ for some $r$, and consider the pointed graph $(G,u)$, which is the same as $(G,\varepsilon)$ but with a different pointer.
 Let $X_u$ be $X(G,u)$.
 The pointed graph modulo $X_u$ is referred to as {\em $X$ shifted by $u$}.\\ \end{definition}